j33l/TCS-CodeVita-practice-problems/A/problem desctiption.md

 -> Explanation

-One possible set of moves are down, right, right, right, down, down, down, right
+One possible set of moves are "down, right, right, right, down, down, down, right"